-He explained that with self-funded offerings, the more successful you are at selling HaaS, the more debt your organization has.
+With self-funded offerings, the more successful you are at selling HaaS, the more debt your organization has.
 For example, if you are using a bank line of credit, you have $50,000 left on that line, and you have two clients with $35,000 projects, you’ll use your own cash reserves to help fund them.
 Then, if one of your clients defaults or goes out of business and you were relying on their monthly payments to fund future projects, your available cash flow is diminished.

-Self-funding can also slow down progress toward your business plans, such as expansion or acquisitions—there may not be enough capital and credit at your disposal to fund both your progress and new HaaS solutions.
+Self-funding can also slow down progress toward your business plans, such as expansion or acquisitions – there may not be enough capital and credit at your disposal to fund both your progress and new HaaS solutions.

 Minimize HaaS Risks

 Lee Rozeboom, Vice President and Managing Director of Sales for GreatAmerica suggests steps you can take to minimize your risks when you’re self-funding HaaS:

 - Limit the total investment of hardware for each client.
 If you spread your investment across your client base, you reduce your risk of concentrated losses.

 - Shorten the window in which you are repaid in full.
 If you can recoup your investment in six to 12 months, it will reduce risk compared to allowing a client to repay over three years.